GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

  - stations to exclude if any
  - sampling rate to interpolate

-There is a work-around to preserve H5 header information due to a obspy library bug [!REF?].
-It was reported and will be fixed soon.

-The parallelized version of the same program is `generate_rf_parallel.py`.

 ## Filtering and removing bad RF

 There are number of ways to select good results and remove bad ones.